stdevel/ansible-collection-landscape/README.md

 ## Requirements

 The system needs access to the internet.
-Also, you will need an prober Ubuntu release
+Also, you will need an prober Ubuntu release:

 | Landscape version | Supported Ubuntu verions |
 | ----------------- | ------------------------ |